 Typically, you’ve added the Facebook pixel and Events for your advertising.
-This allows Facebook to track how many conversions occurred (was the campaign effective?).
+This allows Facebook to track how many conversions occurred (was the The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. effective?).
 It also allows Facebook to optimize for a particular conversion.

 But we haven’t been able to use this for organic activity.
 Paid engagement may make up a small percentage of your traffic, registrations, and purchases.
 Facebook Analytics, of course, doesn’t care whether the activity was paid or organic.

 Making more sense?
 Yeah, you need to take advantage of Events.

 Set Up Facebook Events